divi2806/SosAnimal-App/README.md

 # Contribution

-To contribute to this project please check out the [contribution guidelines](https://github.com/YurisCodingClub/accessibility-mentor/blob/main/CONTRIBUTING.md).
+To contribute to this project please check out the [contribution guidelines].

 ## Prerequisits